MARA (MARA)

 Salman Khan, Chief Financial Officer

-Salman Khan was appointed Chief Financial Officer of Marathon Digital Holdings in June 2023, bringing 25 years of finance and accounting experience to the role.
-Prior to Marathon, he served as CFO for Verb Technology Company Inc., a Nasdaq-listed provider of interactive video-based software-as-a-service applications and an e-commerce platform, where he played a pivotal role in the sale of its core business.
-Before Verb, Khan held various senior executive positions at Occidental Petroleum Corporation and its spinoff, California Resources Corporation, including director of renewable energy and director of corporate development.
-He also spent eight years with major accounting firms such as Arthur Andersen, PricewaterhouseCoopers, and Ernst & Young, working with domestic and international clients in technology, media, telecommunications, entertainment, and biotechnology industries.
-Khan's M&A experience has been instrumental in acquiring operational capacity at reduced costs for Marathon.
+Salman Khan brings 25 years of extensive finance and accounting experience to Marathon Digital Holdings.
+Prior to his role at Marathon, he served as Chief Financial Officer for Verb Technology Company Inc., a Nasdaq-listed provider of interactive video-based software and an e-commerce platform, where he played a pivotal role in the sale of the company's core business.
+Before Verb, Khan held various senior executive positions at Occidental Petroleum Corporation and its spinoff, California Resources Corporation, including director of renewable energy, director of corporate development, director of technical accounting and financial reporting, and business division controller and chief financial officer.
+His experience includes managing large-scale M&A transactions and leading the spin-off of California Resources Corporation.
+He also spent eight years at major accounting firms such as Arthur Andersen, PricewaterhouseCoopers, and Ernst & Young, serving clients in technology, media, telecommunications, entertainment, and biotechnology.

 AI Analysis | Feedback